Skip to main content

 Carryover Waiver Request Criteria

 When requesting a Title I, Part A carryover waiver, the CDE may, once every three years, waive the percentage limitation if the CDE determines the LEA waiver request is reasonable and necessary (ESSA Section 1127[a]).
-The LEA shall provide in the waiver request a description why the LEA has carryover funds and how the LEA plans to expend or obligate those funds, and confirmation that the planned activities/expenditures comply with the Title I, Part A Authorized Use of Funds criteria and will be expended or obligated in accordance with approved LEA and/or school plans by the end of the carryover year.
+In the waiver request, the LEA shall provide:

 For more detailed information, refer to the Title I, Part A Carryover Waiver Request Criteria web page.